ramgorthi04/gist/code_hints.md

 ### Given sales and unit uplift data per SKU, identify products with the most significant positive sales dollar or unit lift.
 The data has two keys, 'Totals' and 'Data_by_SKU'.
 Access the 'Data_by_SKU' key and calculate the total amount of sales dollar uplift.
 Then, create a result data structure with 2 things:
 1. The TOP TEN products with the LARGEST sales dollar and unit uplift.
-2. The TOTAL sales dollar uplift from all products
+2. The TOTAL sales dollar uplift from all products.
+Include this AT THE TOP of the result data structure.

 ### Given sales and unit uplift data per SKU, identify products with the most significant negative sales dollar or unit lift.
 The data has two keys, 'Totals' and 'Data_by_SKU'.
 Access the 'Data_by_SKU' key and calculate the total amount of sales dollar loss (if applicable).
 Then, create a result data structure with 2 things:
 1. The TOP TEN products with the LARGEST NEGATIVE sales dollar and unit uplift.
-2. The TOTAL sales dollar loss from all products that caused negative sales uplift
+2. The TOTAL sales dollar loss from all products that caused negative sales uplift.
+Include this AT THE TOP of the result data structure.

 ### Code to Fix Error: 'datetime.datetime' object has no attribute 'split'
 This error (Error executing generated code: 'datetime.datetime' object has no attribute 'split') occurs when the code attempts to call the .split() method on a datetime.datetime object, which doesn't have this method because it's not a string.
 To address this, you need to modify your code to handle both cases where OrderCreateDate can be either a string or a datetime object.
 Here's how you can adjust your code: